6 Symptoms of a Bad Timing Belt (and Replacement Cost)

 Don’t ignore a worn timing belt!
 This crucial engine component is under extreme stress, so manufacturers recommend regular replacement.
 Worn belts can snap, leading to catastrophic engine failure costing thousands in repairs.

 Learn to recognize common symptoms of a bad timing belt and proactively replace it before major damage occurs.
-While timing belt replacement isn’t exactly cheap, it can get a whole lot more expensive if you simply keep putting it off.
+While timing belt replacement is anything but cheap, it can get a whole lot more expensive if you simply keep putting it off.

 bad timing belt